mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 6.3.0 =
+Release date: May, 3rd 2019

+* New feature: Added Gutenberg block for displaying breadcrumb trails.
+* New feature: Added `bcn_display_attribute_array` filter.
+* New feature: Added `bcn-aria-current` template tag to facilitate WAI-ARIA Breadcrumb support.
+* Bug Fix: Updated settings page to follow WP core standards for header structure.
+* Bug Fix: Updated checkbox in adminKit to eliminate multiple labels to follow WCAG 2.0.
+* Bug Fix: Fixed PHP error in circumstances of `bcn_breadcrumb_trail::fill()` falling back on treating an unknown item as a taxonomy.

 = 6.2.1 =
 Release date: October, 26th 2018